Matrixx-Devices/android_vendor_MatrixxOTA/instruction/spes.md

-**Before start flashing…..**
+## Before Starting Flashing

 - Backup all your data to any external source.
-- Always look for the build if its GAPPS or Vanilla varient
+- Always check if the build is GAPPS or Vanilla variant.
-- If it is vanilla, then flash only the recommended flashable GAPPS zip given in notes right after flashed the rom
+- If it is a Vanilla variant, flash only the recommended flashable GAPPS zip given in the notes right after flashing the ROM.

-**Clean Flash:**
+## Clean Flash

-- Use OrangeFox Official Recovery
+1. Use OrangeFox Official Recovery.
-- Format Data
+2. Format Data.
-- Wipe metadata, data, dalvik and cache
+3. Wipe metadata, data, dalvik, and cache.
-- Flash the rom from SD Card or OTG
+4. Flash the ROM from SD Card or OTG.
-- Flash Recovery as Rmadisk
+5. Flash Recovery as Ramdisk.
-- Format data and Reboot to system
+6. Format data and reboot to the system.
-- If you want to sideload from ADB, Plug your phone to pc
+7. If you want to sideload from ADB, plug your phone into the PC:
-- Run adb sideload ROM.zip and follow step 4
+    - Run `adb sideload ROM.zip` and follow step 4.

-**Rom Update/Dirty flash:**
+## ROM Update / Dirty Flash

-- Reboot to recovery
+1. Reboot to recovery.
-- Flash the downloaded rom from internal storage
+2. Flash the downloaded ROM from internal storage.
+3. If you prefer using a PC:
-- If you want to go with PC, then Open command prompt & sideload rom using command adb sideload <rom_filename>.zip
+    - Open command prompt & sideload ROM using the command `adb sideload <rom_filename>.zip`.
-- Reboot

-**Note:**
+4. Reboot.

+## Note

-- If getting any issue after dirty flash, Flash clean before reporting.
+- If you encounter any issues after a dirty flash, perform a clean flash before reporting.